AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 In either case, the interpolated_string_literal is interpreted to be of its expected type.
 The expression of an interpolated_expression can be of any type.

+Legality rules:

+The graphic character of an escaped_character shall be one of the following characters:

+      'a', 'b', 'f', 'n', 'r', 't', 'v', '0', '\\', '"', '{', '}'

 Static semantics

-An escaped_character represents the given graphic_character, except in the following cases where it represents a control character determined by the graphic_character:
+An escaped_character either represents the given graphic_character, or, in the following cases, it represents a control character determined by the graphic_character:

 =================   =================
-escaped_character   control character
+escaped_character   meaning
 -----------------   -----------------
 '\\a'                ALERT
 '\\b'                BACKSPACE